J. Robert Oppenheimer: Los Alamos

 Oppenheimer favored a location for the laboratory in New Mexico, not far from his ranch.
 On November 16, 1942, he, Groves and others toured a prospective site.
 Oppenheimer feared that the high cliffs surrounding it would feel claustrophobic, and there was concern about possible flooding.
 He then suggested a site he knew well: a flat mesa near Santa Fe, New Mexico, which was the site of a private boys' school, the Los Alamos Ranch School.
 The engineers were concerned about the poor access road and the water supply but otherwise felt that it was ideal.
 The Los Alamos Laboratory was built on the site of the school, taking over some of its buildings, while many new buildings were erected in great haste.
 At the laboratory, Oppenheimer assembled a group of the top physicists of the time, whom he called the "luminaries".

 Los Alamos was initially supposed to be a military laboratory, and Oppenheimer and other researchers were to be commissioned into the Army.
 He went so far as to order himself a lieutenant colonel's uniform and take the Army physical test, which he failed.
 Army doctors considered him underweight at 128 lb, diagnosed his chronic cough as tuberculosis, and were concerned about his chronic lumbosacral joint pain.
 The plan to commission scientists fell through when Rabi and Robert Bacher balked at the idea.
 James B. Conant, Groves, and Oppenheimer devised a compromise whereby the University of California operated the laboratory under contract to the War Department.
 It soon turned out that Oppenheimer had hugely underestimated the magnitude of the project: Los Alamos grew from a few hundred people in 1943 to over 6,000 in 1945.

+Scientists were paid at the salary they were already receiving.
+However this meant that Oppenheimer, who had been paid by a state university, originally received much less than some of his subordinates.
+Groves decided to make an exception and increased his salary to be equal to that of the others (without consulting him).

 Oppenheimer at first had difficulty with the organizational division of large groups but rapidly learned the art of large-scale administration after he took up permanent residence at Los Alamos.
 He was noted for his mastery of all scientific aspects of the project and for his efforts to control the inevitable cultural conflicts between scientists and the military.
 Victor Weisskopf wrote:

 Oppenheimer directed these studies, theoretical and experimental, in the real sense of the words.
 Here his uncanny speed in grasping the main points of any subject was a decisive factor; he could acquaint himself with the essential details of every part of the work.